Régiment de Joliette: History

-Early History
+Early history

 On 13 January 1871, The Joliette Provisional Battalion of Infantry was authorized for service.
-Its headquarters was at Joliette and had companies located at Joliette, St-Jacques-de-l’Achigan, Ste-Mélanie-d’Ailleboust and Ste-Elizabeth, Quebec.
+Its headquarters was at Joliette and had companies at Joliette, St-Jacques-de-l’Achigan, Ste-Mélanie-d’Ailleboust and Ste-Elizabeth, Quebec.

-On 28 December 1878, the battalion was Redesignated as the 83rd Joliette Battalion of Infantry.
+On 28 December 1878, the battalion was redesignated as the 83rd Joliette Battalion of Infantry.

-On 8 May 1900, the 83rd Joliette Battalion of Infantry was Redesignated as the 83rd Joliette Regiment.
+On 8 May 1900, the 83rd Joliette Battalion of Infantry was redesignated as the 83rd Joliette Regiment.

-The First World War
+First World War

 With the formation of the Canadian Expeditionary Force, the regiment provided volunteers for the 12th Battalion, CEF which sailed to the United Kingdom as part of the First Contingent (later the 1st Canadian Division).